 Partner with qualified pest control experts to eliminate and control bed bugs.
-At Northeast Region Pest Control, our knowledgeable and dedicated service professionals provide effective and guaranteed commercial and residential pest control services.
-We are committed to exceeding customer expectations and using innovative solutions to eliminate bed bugs and other household pests from Providence and the surrounding area.
-To learn more about our bed bug control services, contact Northeast Region Pest Control.
+At Northeast Region Pest Control LLC, our knowledgeable and dedicated service professionals provide effective and guaranteed commercial and residential pest control services.
+We are committed to exceeding customer expectations and using innovative solutions to eliminate bed bugs and other household pests from Rhode Island, Massachusetts, Connecticut area.
+To learn more about our bed bug control services, contact Northeast Region Pest Control LLC.

-Doing the following can help to prevent problems with bed bugs at your Providence, Rhode Island home:
+Doing the following can help to prevent problems with bed bugs at your Rhode Island, Massachusetts, Connecticut home:

 If possible, do not bring used mattresses, box springs, and other furniture into your home.